sainikhith/sainikhith.github.io/_posts/2023-10-23-Image-Manipulation-With-Numpy.md

 ---

 ## flipping images
 If we want to flip an image on the vertical axis, so it is upside down, what do you think we need to do?
 That's right, we maths it!
+Numpy makes this really easy too, as you can see.

 ```ruby
 vertical_flipped = camaro[::-1, :, :]